rnag/smartsheet-rs/README.md

 #### Retrieve Rows

+To retrieve an individual row from a sheet by its associated *row id*, you can simply use `Sheet::get_row_by_id`.

-To find one or more rows from a list that match a specified condition, you can use the `RowGetter` helper to make the task much more convenient.
+If the goal is to find one or more rows that match a specified condition from a list of rows, you can use the `RowGetter` helper to make the task much more convenient.

 Here's a simple example to find the **first** `Row` where a `Cell` from a column has a particular value, and find